 – Will the role evolve over time?

-NOTE: In my experience, candidates often jump the gun in this circumstance.
+– What are the top 2 or 3 priorities that you believe would need to be addressed first?
+(Let them tell you and finish telling you, then you might like to sum up briefly your ability to address those priorities) NOTE: In my experience, candidates often jump the gun in this circumstance.
 They do the right thing and ask a good question like this, but rather than stop and wait for the WHOLE answer, they let their nerves get the better of them and jump on in with the “HOW” they can solve the problem or how they have the experience to do the job.
 This means that they a) assume the remainder of the answer (it’s never good to assume), b) miss gathering further information (could be useful later on in the interview) and c) don’t show how they can listen (this can send completely the wrong message, when in fact, it’s just because they’re nervous)!

 – If legislation has recently affected the industry or if there’s something pertinent in the news, try to tie this knowledge in to a question as it will show that you have done your homework!